Grants

 Federal Pell Grant

 The Federal Pell Grant is free assistance funded by the federal government.
-Recipients must be enrolled in an undergraduate program leading to a certificate or associate’s degree and meet all other required eligibility criteria.
+Recipients must be enrolled in an undergraduate program leading to a certificate, associate’s or bachelor degree and meet all other required eligibility criteria.

 Post